If you are planning on exporting and importing, familiarise yourself with Customs instructions on these pages.

 In terms of customs clearance and import taxation, it is crucial to know where the goods you have ordered are dispatched from, and whether goods dispatched from within the EU have been produced there or customs cleared into the EU.
-The map allows you to check which countries are part of the customs territory and the fiscal territory of the EU and which countries are part of the customs territory but not the fiscal territory.

 More detailed information on the customs territories